First-tier Tribunal: Judiciary

 The First-tier Tribunal is presided over by the Senior President of Tribunals, since 19 September 2020 Sir Keith Lindblom.
 Each chamber of the First-tier Tribunal is headed by a chamber president, and within each chamber each section or jurisdiction is headed by a principal judge.

 In most cases, decisions are made by a judge and two other members, although this can vary between chambers and sections, and also depending on the case concerned.

-Judges may be permanent office hours, known as salaried judges, or part time, known as fee paid judges.
+Judges may be permanent office holders, known as salaried judges, or part time, known as fee paid judges.

 Appeal

 In most cases, appeals against decisions of the First-tier Tribunal can be made to the Upper Tribunal, but only with the permission of the First-tier Tribunal or the Upper Tribunal.
 Before deciding whether to grant permission to Appeal to the Upper Tribunal, the First Tier Tribunal must consider whether to subject its own decision to 'Reconsideration'.
 In the case of Criminal Injuries Compensation and Asylum Support cases, there is technically no right of appeal, but a decision may be reviewed by way of an application to the Upper Tribunal for judicial review of the First-tier Tribunal's decision.